datasciencecampus/statschat-global/docs/api/update_db.md

 ...
 3) Run script 'preprocess_update_db.py'
 ...
-This converts the new json files into a pickle file then adds them to the 'db_langchain_latest' folder
+This splits the latest json conversion files, converts them into a pickle file then merges that pickle file with the pickle file currently in the 'db_langchain_latest' folder

 ...
 4) Run script 'merge_database_files.py' to move new PDF, json conversions and splits to relevant folders after database update
 ...
-This moves the new PDF files to the from 'latest_pdf' to 'pdf_downloads' folder and then removes all files in the 'latest_pdf_'
+This moves the new PDF files to the from 'latest_pdf_downloads' to 'pdf_downloads' folder and then removes all files in the 'latest_pdf_downloads'

-This moves the new json conversions from 'latest_json' to the 'json_con' folder and then removes all files in 'latest_json_conversion'
+This moves the new json conversions from 'latest_json_conversions' to the 'json_conversions' folder and then removes all files in 'latest_json_conversion'

 This moves the new json splits from 'latest_json_splits' to the 'json_splits' folder and then removes all files in 'latest_json_splits'

 ## Repeat this process each time new KNBS PDF files are published to update the database that Statschats will use.